freenas/freenas-docs/userguide/booting.rst

 During boot, %brand% automatically attempts to connect to a DHCP server from all live network interfaces.
-After %brand% successfully recieves an IP address, the address is displayed so it can be used to access the |web-ui|.
+After %brand% successfully receives an IP address, the address is displayed so it can be used to access the |web-ui|.
 The example in
 :numref:`Figure %s <console_setup_menu_fig>` shows a
 %brand% system that is accessible at *http://10.0.0.102*.